 What is known

-One Cochrane review (Thornton J, 2012) related to disease-modifying anti-rheumatic drugs (DMARD) efficacy and safety for CFA is available.
+One Cochrane review updated 2012 (Thornton J, 2012) and related to Disease-modifying anti-rheumatic drugs (DMARD) efficacy and safety for CFA is available.

-One Cochrane review (Thornton J, 2016) evaluated anti-inflammatory drugs and analgesics for managing symptoms in arthritis in Cystic Fibrosis.
+One Cochrane reviews related to anti-inflammatory drugs and analgesics for managing symptoms in arthritis in Cystic Fibrosis, updated 2016 (Thornton J, 2016) is available.

-Both Cocrhane reviews did not find any RCT eligible to draw any conclusion about this topic.
+Both Cocrhane reviews did not find any RCT eligible to draw any conclusion about the argument.

-Recently a pilot multicenter randomized controlled trial, that evaluated the impact of osteopathic manipulative treatment (OMT) on pain in adults with CF, demonstrated that OMT was feasible, even if no significant difference between the treatment and the control groups, in the decrease of chest/back pain, cervical pain, headache and quality of life was found.
+A pilot multicenter randomized controlled trial (Levy VJ, 2019) evaluated the impact of osteopathic manipulative treatment (OMT) on musculoskeletal pain in adults and demonstrated that OMT was feasible, even if no significant difference between the treatment and the control groups had emerged.

 Treatment strategy, safety and efficacy both to manage symptoms and to modify arthritis development.
 In particular it is important to determine if DMRDs treatment should be started at the earlier stages of the disease to prevent progressive damage as recommended in arthritis not associated with CF.